 Presented first of all was metabolism of the human body (body heat and organ function) while at rest and at work.
 Next were single food components like proteins, fats and carbohydrates as shown by their chemical properties, their heat of combustion (calories) and equivalent values.
 Their different influences on human metabolism were discussed, including the effects of water and nutritive salts.
 Addressed last were the nutritional needs required to fuel an adult body and to keep it fit and able to work.
 Topics included the use and good digestion of foodstuffs in relation to topics such as: quantity, volume, temperature and meals; the question of which diet would be best, whether vegetarian, meat-based, or a combination of vegetarian and meat-based; preparation of food and the effect of stimulant foodstuffs; and the financial cost of food and nutrition for the masses.

-Point D conveyed information about the meaning of coffee, tea, tobacco, cocoa, drinks and alcohol to human nutrition and their bad influences on our bodies.
+Point D conveyed information about the meaning of coffee, tea, tobacco, cocoa, drinks, and alcohol on human nutrition and their bad influences on our bodies.
 Photos and pictures illustrated spices, and especially the toxic influence of alcohol to the health of the human body.
 The focus on alcohol related directly to the big problem alcoholism posed in the period, particularly among the working class (IHE 1911:34).

 Finally, the historical department gave an overview of all items of personal hygiene (nutrition, clothing, cleaning of the body, sports, and work).
 It covered topics such as new and older forms of food, famine foods, drinks, intoxicants and spices, eating habits, meals, cutlery, dinner service, cult food, seasonal meals, artificial foodstuffs, diets, and food trade.